We are here for you and your teeth at Freedom Dental Melbourne.

 If you’re not sure if a dental problem is an emergency, we offer this advice: if it hurts, it’s an emergency.
 If your injury seems small, it can still affect the living tissues inside the teeth.
 Quick treatment improves the odds of saving injured or damaged teeth, and consequently, damaged nerves or blood vessels.
 If you ignore dental pain or dental injury, you’re taking a chance, because there is also a risk of getting an infection, which can become life threatening.

 Most dental emergencies are usually relief of acute pain, emergency root canal treatment or an extraction.
-Click here to read about what to do for some dental emergencies.

 In some circumstances, these emergencies may involve: